Nike’s marketing pitch: An Icon gets slimmer and cooler.

 THE NIKE PEGASUS 36 vs. TURBO 2

-The nomenclature of the Turbo can confuse people.
-Despite the Pegasus label, this is a completely different shoe with very few shared traits.
+The nomenclature of the Turbo 2 can confuse people.
+Despite the Pegasus label, that is a completely different shoe with very few shared traits.

 THE NIKE PEGASUS 35 vs. 36